 Supported Nets Share XML versions

 The XML format in Nets Share is under continuous development.
 Nets Share's goal is to be backwards compatible for up to three versions of the format.

-Currently, Nets Share XML Versions 1.3 up to 1.6 are supported.
+Currently, Nets Share XML Versions 1.3 up to 1.6 are supported, though only 1.6 supports the newest features such as realtime delivery, payments, dynamic signingtimeframe etc..
 The format version is part of the namespace indicated in the <shipment xmlns> element in shipment.xml

 This chapter provides a general description of the steps required by the customer and Nets to enable use of Nets Share.
 Implementation of Nets Share mainly consists of being able to produce Shipment files for Nets in the agreed standard format, and being able to read the Outbound files automatically.
 The process consists of seven defined activities and it is primarily the customer who manages progress.
 Nets' role is to create the customer in our systems and assist with testing.
 Nets' involvement in a standard implementation is estimated at five working hours.